AceCFox/GayofReckoning.github.io/README.md

   <h5>Seward Co-op - Minneapolis MN</h5>
   <p2>Prepared Foods Shift Lead, Cook, September 2015- Present
  <ul>
-  <l1>Managed and assisted with the production of prepared foods
+  <l1>Managed and assisted with the production of prepared foods</l1>
-<l2>Ordered ingredients from a variety of providers
+  <l2>Ordered ingredients from a variety of providers</l2>
-<l3>Created organizational tools for my department, including a generator for food prep
+  <l3>Created organizational tools for my department, including a generator for food prep</l3>
-<l4>Coordinated menus and production with buyers at other locations
+  <l4>Coordinated menus and production with buyers at other locations</l4>
   </ul>